Tell It Again – Songs of Sense and Nonsense: CD release

 The album has never been officially reissued on CD, but it was released twice in Europe, both times taking advantage of the region's 50-year copyright limit.
 In 2009, the British reissue label Poppydisc released the first unauthorized version, followed later that year by Avid Easy's Julie Andrews: Four Classic Albums, a two-CD compilation featuring four of Andrews' albums from the late 1950s: Tell It Again (1957), The Lass with the Delicate Air (1957), Julie Andrews Sings (1958) and My Fair Lady (1959).
 AllMusic's William Ruhlmann rated the compilation three and a half stars, noting that Andrews' fans might find this reissue particularly intriguing thanks to the inclusion of Tell It Again.

 Critical reception

-Gordon Jocelyn, a critic for The Montreal Gazette, highlighted the "enchanting" nature of the album, particularly Moondog's accompaniment, which he described as gentle yet inventive.
-Jocelyn also noted Moondog's unique presence in New York City, where he would often stand on Sixth Avenue, dressed in flowing robes, selling copies of his poetry.
-The critic emphasized that Tell It Again was a must-listen for both children and adults, praising its rhythmic renditions and the charm of its performances.

-The same opinion was shared by Billboards critic, who also described the album as a "delightful package" and praised it for its excellent production.
-The music critic from AllMusic rated the album four out of five stars but despite this, the site did not write any reviews for the album.
+Gordon Jocelyn, a critic for The Montreal Gazette, highlighted the "enchanting" nature of the album.
+Billboards critic described the album as a "delightful package" and praised it for its "excellent production".
+The music critic from AllMusic rated the album four out of five stars, but the site did not write any reviews for the album.
 In a later review for a collection of which the album was part, AllMusic's William Ruhlmann commented: "Not only is it unusual to hear her [Julie Andrews] trading nursery rhymes with Green and the two pretending to be brother and sister, but the musical accompaniment is surprising".